4DGB/hic-converter/tools/readme.md

     ./h5.to.hic.sh -m ./path/to/in.h5 -g ./path/to/chrom.size.bed -o ./path/to/out.hic

-It requires a python environment with HiCExplorer installed.
-See main page for details.
+It requires a python environment with HiCExplorer installed (see main page for details).
 This script utlizes conversion functions from HiCExplorer, custom python scripting, and juicer tools to convert an .h5 file to a .hic file.

 1) in.h5 -> [hicConvertFromat](https://hicexplorer.readthedocs.io/en/latest/content/tools/hicConvertFormat.html) -> out.ginteractions.tsv

-2) in.ginteratcions.tsv -> gin.to.short.py -> out.short.gz
+2) in.ginteractions.tsv -> gin.to.short.py -> out.short.gz

 3) in.short.gz -> [juicer pre](https://github.com/aidenlab/juicer/wiki/Pre) -> out.hic